Fair Book 4-H Section

 CLASS GCC - GARDENS - FRUIT/VEGETABLE

 GARDEN FRUITS and VEGETABLES - Any garden fruit or vegetable grown by a 4‑H participant.
-Exhibit is to meet stated requirements explained in the Utah 4‑H Vegetable Garden Manual.
+Exhibit can meet stated requirements explained in either the Utah 4‑H Vegetable Garden Manual or Juab County Open Class.
 All exhibits entered are to be identified by the variety used.
 Each participant is allowed to enter up to 2 exhibits in each lot, but must be different varieties.
 Single exhibits should contain the following number for display:

 Lot 1: APPLES, 5 fruits

 Lot 5: BEETS (fresh, washed, tops off), 5 roots

 Lot 6: BRAMBLE FRUIT – raspberries, blackberries, etc., 1 cup fruits

 Lot 7: CARROTS (fresh, washed, tops off), 5 roots

 Lot 10: CANTALOUPE [Muskmelon] (firm, ripe), 1 fruit